raspberrypilearning/flip-treat-webcards/en/step_3.md

 --- task ---

+**Test:** Click the **Run** button.

-**Test:** Hover over (or tap) the card on your webpage.
+Hover over (or tap) the card on your webpage.
 The image and the text now appear on the front of the card and are both hidden when the card is flipped.

 --- /task ---